brianflanagan/Adams/README.markdown

 Go nuts.
 The app as-is does very little.
 Add pagination?
 Show the most recent posts on the index page?
 Maybe categories or tags?
 This is all gold; write this down.

+At the very least edit `configuration.yml` to reflect your personal values.
+(And please, please change the password.)

 The front-end app is called `Clover` and it lives in the `apps` folder.
 The haml files are in the `views` folder.
 There's a public folder.
 You know what to do with that?

 ## Test!